A Stochastic Block Model Approach for the Analysis of Multilevel Networks: an Application to the Sociology of Organizations: Statistical Inference

 where $ \tau^I_{ik} = \mathbb{P}_{ \mathcal{R}}(\ZR{i} = k)$ and $ \tau^O_{jl} = \mathbb{P}_{ \mathcal{R}}(\ZL{j} = l)$. \\ Inputting Equations \eqref{eq:complelik} and \eqref{eq:R} into Equation \eqref{eq:vbound}, the variational bound for the MLVSBM can be written as follows:

 The variational EM algorithm consists in iterating two steps.
 Step \textsf{VE} maximizes the variational bound with respect to the parameters of the approximate distribution defined in Equation \eqref{eq:R}.
 This is equivalent to minimizing the Kullbach-Leibler divergence term.
 Step \textsf{M} maximizes the variational bound with respect to the model parameters $\theta$.
 The procedure is given in Algorithm \ref{algo:vem} and details of the calculus and algorithm are developed in \ref{appendix:vem}.
-Algorithm \ref{algo:vem} can be slightly modified to handle missing data (dyads which are not observed on either levels) by summing up on observed dyads only.
-An interesting feature of the MLVSBM is to make use of one level to help the prediction of missing dyads of the other level.
+Algorithm \ref{algo:vem} can be slightly modified to handle missing data (\OA{}{dyads which are not observed in any of the two levels}) by summing up on observed dyads only.
+An interesting feature of the MLVSBM is to make use of one level to help the prediction of missing dyads of the other level. \begin{remark} \OA{}{Although the family of the variational distributions does not consider the affiliation matrix $\aff{}$, the minimization of the Kullback-Leibler divergence between the variational distribution and $\mathbb{P}_{\theta}(\lat | \obs, \aff)$ induces an indirect dependence on $A$ in the variational distribution.
+One may consider more complex distributions but the simulation studies show that the inference algorithm is able to retrieve properly the dependence between the $\ZR{}$s and the $\ZL{}$s in this family of distributions.} \end{remark}